telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 ![Grid with fixed height and scrolling](/controls/data-management/grid/grid3_1.png)

-For more information on setting the height, refer to the article on the [appearance of the Grid]({% slug appearance_kendoui_grid_widget %}#height).
+For more information on setting the height of the Grid, refer to the article on the [appearance of the widget]({% slug appearance_kendoui_grid_widget %}#height).

 ### Let the Height Vary within Limits

 It is possible to make the Grid expand and shrink vertically according to the number of its rows and yet within certain limits.
 To achieve this, apply a minimum and/or maximum height style to the scrollable data area and do not set any height of the Grid.

-For more information on setting the height vary within limits, refer to the article on the [appearance of the Grid]({% slug appearance_kendoui_grid_widget %}#let-the-height-vary-within-limits).
+For more information on setting the height vary within limits in the Grid, refer to the article on the [appearance of the widget]({% slug appearance_kendoui_grid_widget %}#let-the-height-vary-within-limits).

 ### Set a 100% Height and Auto-Resize